flyingfish162/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-customize/sdk-android-wizard-app-customize.md

 7. On Windows, press **`Ctrl+F12`**, or, on a Mac, press **`command+F12`**, and type **`read`** to move to the `read()` method.

-8. Replace `if (orderByProperty != null)` block with the following code to specify that the sort order be by category and then by name for products.
+8. Replace `if (!entitySet.isSingleton && orderByProperty != null)` block with the following code to specify that the sort order be by category and then by name for products.

     ```Kotlin
-    orderByProperty?.let {
+    if (!entitySet.isSingleton && orderByProperty != null) {
-        dataQuery = dataQuery.orderBy(it, SortOrder.ASCENDING)
+        dataQuery = dataQuery.orderBy(orderByProperty, SortOrder.ASCENDING)
         if (entitySet.entityType == ESPMContainerMetadata.EntityTypes.product) {
             dataQuery.thenBy(Product.name, SortOrder.ASCENDING)
         }